tolauwae/phd-thesis/src/oop/oop.typ

 // todo motivation for out-of-place debugging on microcontrollers
 === Out-of-place debugging for microcontrollers

-// 1. why on microncotrollers: motivation for edward In the context of embedded applications, out-of-place debugging has great potential for improving the debugging experience offered by remote debuggers.
+// 1. why on microncotrollers: motivation for Edward In the context of embedded applications, out-of-place debugging has great potential for improving the debugging experience offered by remote debuggers.
 This is due to the techninque being ideally suited for tackling the three main drawbacks of remote debuggers.
 Firstly, the debugger is run on the remote device.